uqlibrary/uqlibrary-mylibrary/README.md

 ### Nightwatch tests

 Nightwatch is also run on Codeship for deployment testing.
-No gulp interface provided
+No gulp interface provided.

 You can also run them locally: